 Research data is data collected or generated during research.
-It is used as a basis for analyses.
-Research data comes in different forms (measurement data, pictures, geographical data, models, chromatograms, surveys).
+It is used as a basis for analysis.
+Research data comes in different formats (measurement data, pictures, geographical data, models, chromatograms, surveys).

-Research data is valuable and managing it well is worth your while.
+Research data is valuable and good management of it is worthwhile!

 Aside from the various data centers, you will find Dutch research data via NARCIS.
 This portal gives access to thousands of scientific datasets and e-publications in the Netherlands.